Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

   - When Two Tags are on the same line towards Anchors, and a person is between them, then tag does not see anchor.
     - Everything is stopped
+    - TODO: need to investigate more.
+    - Maybe when more than 3 UWB chips are placed at the same line.

   - But when tag is overlapping with another tag only or a person only, it works OK.

+  # 6 January, 2024

+Experiments: Distances

+Setup:
+  Camera distance:
+  - 155 cm from the anchor baseline
+  - 71 cm from the right wall

+  Antenna delay setup:
+  - Tag 1: 16528 - changed
+  - Anchor 101: 16392
+  - Anchor 102: 16380
+  - Tag and Anchor are placed at the central line

+Objective:
+  - Trending in distance measurements.
+How values is changed along with distance.

+Experiment 1: Anchor 101, Tag 1.
+Dynamic test.
+Focus on precision using electric laser.

+Result: //TODO
+  - 1m
+    - Min:
+    - Max:
+    - Avg:
+  - 2m:
+    - Min:
+    - Max:
+    - Avg:
+  - 3m:
+    - Min:
+    - Max:
+    - Avg:
+  - 4m:
+    - Min:
+    - Max:
+    - Avg:
+  - 5m:
+    - Min:
+    - Max:
+    - Avg:
+  - 6m:
+    - Min:
+    - Max:
+    - Avg:
+  - 7m:
+    - Min:
+    - Max:
+    - Avg:
+  - 8m:
+    - Min:
+    - Max:
+    - Avg:
+  - 9m:
+    - Min:
+    - Max:
+    - Avg:
+  - 10m:
+    - Min:
+    - Max:
+    - Avg:

+Experiment 2: Anchor 101 and 102, Tag 1.
+Dynamic test.
+Focus on precision using electric laser. //TODO

+# 7-8 January, 2024

+The entire system, comprising 2 anchors and 3 tags demonstrates good functionality, but not so good performance (can be improved).

+In order to improve performance, debug part (Serial.print) can be removed in the next experiments.

+During the upload process, the board type was changed from ESP Dev to ESP Wrover.

+Result: This modification resulted in sustainable speed improvement, with the speed boost of at least 2-3 times.

+However, while uploading code to Tag 1, the board was malfunctioned, such that it is no more recognizable through the USB port.

+Repair of USB connection pins is required.

+ESP Dev mode has same speed.
+Maybe faster?

+# 11 January, 2024

+Prozkoumat frekvenci, jaky ma vliv